Dicot0721/PlantsVsZombies-AndroidTV/README.md

 ## License

-This project is licensed under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html) license.
+The source code for this project is licensed under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.html) license.

+This project is not associated with or endorsed by TRANSMENSION, PopCap or Electronic Arts.